Dexaran/Treasury/README.md

 # Treasury System

-The main goal of Dexaran Treasury System was to build a platform for future DApps development that will incentivise all participants to promote / help each other to succeed.
+The main goal of Dexaran Treasury System is to build a platform for future DApps development that will incentivise all participants to promote / help each other to succeed.
 This will add more interaction between all involved DApps and help each of them to grow and progress.

 Core Treasury System DApps are:
 1. Treasury contract. (under development)